Class – 10 | HTML Lists | HTML Tutorial

 </ol>

-3. Definition lists (DL) – These lists are used to define terms and their corresponding definitions.
-The terms are denoted by the <dt> tag, and the definitions are denoted by the <dd> tag.
-The whole list is surrounded by the <dl> tag.
+3. Definition lists (DL) – These lists define terms and their corresponding definitions.
+The terms and definitions are denoted by the <dd> tag.
+The tag surrounds the whole list.

 Example: